Skip to main content

 Preface Instructors!
 Read this!

 This book is different.
 Before you read further, first read “Students!
 Read this!” as well as “Our Goals”.
+More information for instructors can also be found at the home page for the text

 Among the three formats (HTML, PDF, print), the HTML is optimal for display in class if you have a suitable projector.
 The HTML is also best for navigation, as links to internal and external references are much more obvious.
 We recommend saving a downloaded version of the PDF format as a backup in the event you don’t have internet access.
-It’s a good idea for each student to have a printed version of the Activities Workbook, which you can acquire as a PDF document by direct request to the author (boelkinm at gvsu dot edu); many instructors use the PDF to have coursepacks printed for students to purchase from their local bookstore.
+It’s a good idea for each student to have a printed version of the Activities Workbook, which can be purchased from Amazon

 The text is written so that, on average, one section corresponds to two hours of class meeting time.
 A typical instructional sequence when starting a new section might look like the following: